Orealla Crescent Bridge Replacement

 The aim is to complete the bridge replacement with minimum disruption to the community.

-Access to Clipper Street at David Low Way and the Orealla Crescent underpass will also be closed during this time.
+Access to Clipper Street at David Low Way and the Orealla Crescent underpass will remain closed during this time.

 The existing on-street parking along the local access route significantly impacts traffic flow and needs to be removed to allow traffic to move as freely and safely as possible.